-The Complicated Relationship Between Cannabis, Opioids and the CB1 Receptor
+Cannabis, Opioids, and the CB1 Receptor

 This double-blind, placebo-controlled, and first of its kind, study determined that cannabis improved the pain alleviation of oxycodone.
-Although the optimal dose of oxycodone by itself was 5 mg, this dose could be halved if participants were also given cannabis.
+Although the optimal dose of oxycodone by itself was 5 mg, this dose could be cut in half if participants were also given cannabis.

 The Role of Cannabis in the Opioid Crisis

-So in three separate ways, cannabis mitigates the need for high doses of opioids.
-First, it interacts with the CB1 receptor to boost mood, without the need for additional opioids, perhaps reducing the risk of addiction.
+There are three ways in which cannabis mitigates the need for high doses of opioids.
+First, it interacts with the CB1 receptor to boost mood and induce pain relief.
 Second, because it activates the CB1 receptor, it promotes increased communication to the opioid receptor — a synergistic relationship.
-Thirdly, it increases the body’s ability to reduce its own pain through naturally increased opioid production.
+Thirdly, it increases the body’s ability to reduce its own pain through increasing its natural opioid production (anandamide).